 AS: I talk to my customers—-they are the biggest advocates for me, and I also source from our Brobe Ambassador program.
 We recently launched this, and it’s a great way for us to expand our relationship with our customers and meet their needs.
 When creating new products, I talk to my customers and listen to what they like and need.
 Some of our best sellers have been uncovered this way, like gift sets and our post-op belt.

 AS: My mom, of course, my husband, and my good friend, Jenny Kringel.
 Jenny has taught me a lot about perspectives and thinking of things in a different way.
-Growing up, my mom always told me “ you are who you hang out with”.
+Growing up, my mom always told me “you are who you hang out with”.
 I find that true in adulthood as well.
-In business, I try to surround myself with people smarter and more knowledgeable than I am so I can be that sponge to learn and grow from.
+In business, I try to surround myself with people smarter and more knowledgeable than I am, and soak up their knowledge like a sponge so I can learn and grow.
 Like I tell my kids all the time, hang out with people who make you feel good about you.
 Don’t waste time on negative noise from others.

 AS: Self-doubt in the beginning, and keeping up with demand.
 Also, patience (laughs) and finances.